 You get that light vinegar flavor by simply boiling the sliced potatoes in a mixture of water and vinegar.
 Of course you can add less vinegar to reduce it.
 But I recommend you stick to the recipe for the best result.

 The ratio below between the water and vinegar is just perfect for me!
 And I have never heard anyone complaint at my dinner table about the potatoes being too strong in flavor.

 Do you love comfort food potato recipes?

-Then also check out my creamy French dauphinoise potatoes au gratin!
+Then you should also check out my creamy French dauphinoise potatoes au gratin!
 A classic I serve a lot, no matter what season it is.